 i.
 Know who you are:

-Actually not very true, in fact many people will know more things about you that you really don’t, so here’s my advice, ask a few close friends, to tell you three things they really admire about you and three things they wish you changed (keep in mind that this is feed forward not feedback, feedback has a negative connotation to it at times.)
+Not very true many people will know more things about you that you don’t, so here’s my advice, ask a few close friends, to tell you three things they really admire about you and three things they wish you changed (keep in mind that this is feed-forward not feedback, feedback has a negative connotation to it at times.)

 ii.
 Creating your Story (Video to be exact):

-Once you get these, use it in your story, create your plus points and make them into a VIDEO, can not stress this enough, make it into a video that has your eyes available in them, you can have a look at my profile, where I’ve only showed my face for a little while, and the other was info graphics, but trust me it worked so well.
+Once you get these, use them in your story, create your plus points and make them into a VIDEO, can not stress this enough, make it into a video that has your eyes available in them, you can have a look at my profile, where I’ve only shown my face for a little while, and the other was infographics, but trust me it worked so well.
 (PS.
-I haven’t linked my profile here, because I don’t want it to seem like I’m gaining any traffic from here, the post if for sharing my experience, if you want to look, you can go to fiverr and search iconsolutions)
+I haven’t linked my profile here, because I don’t want it to seem like I’m gaining any traffic from here, the post is for sharing my experience, if you want to look, you can go to Fiverr and search iconsolutions)

 iii.
 Know what not to advertise:

-So, unfortunately not everyone can capitalize on their looks or charm in life, Its very important to know your audience, if for some reason you think you appearing on the video will do it more bad than good, then I would suggest asking a friend to review it, or if you think your english accent isn’t really that good, again I’d ask a friend to review it.
-Not everyone has the best of an accent, but that doesn’t mean they don’t know how to work, if this is the case, practice a sentence a hundred times while you record, and make sure it looks good, in the other parts you can have an infographic or something else to compliment your work.
+Unfortunately, not everyone can capitalize on their looks or charm in life.
+It’s very important to know your audience if for some reason you think your appearance on the video will do more bad than good, then I would suggest asking a friend to review it, or if you think your English accent isn’t that good, again I’d ask a friend to review it.
+Not everyone has the best accent, but that doesn’t mean they don’t know how to work, if this is the case, practice a sentence a hundred times while you record, and make sure it looks good, in the other parts you can have an infographic or something else to compliment your work.

-Furthermore, make sure you highlight other skills that you’re not really selling but banking on, for example I do web development and Design, but I’m actually an Electronic Engineer, and I highlight that fact in my gig and my video, its a complimentary thing that gives you legitimacy.
+Furthermore, make sure you highlight other skills that you’re not really selling but banking on, for example, I do web development and design, but I’m an Electronic Engineer, and I highlight that fact in my gig and my video, its a complimentary thing that gives you legitimacy.

-I’ll make more posts about these in the future to help others in more detail, but this here is the jist of it all.
+I’ll make more posts about these in the future to help others in more detail, but this here is the gist of it all.

 iii.
 Last but not the least, Writing your GIG:

 So, once you’ve established your video and story, you now need the profile to highlight what you offer.
-I won’t go into much detail over this one, because its a topic all in it self, but you can do some research into what other sellers are doing that are successfull.
-Find out the highlighted keywords, but DONOT, I repeat DO NOT copy those same sentences and paragraphs, thats infringement and you can get blocked for that, I certainly had an account gig deleted for copypasting my profile.
+I won’t go into much detail over this one, because it’s a topic all in itself, but you can do some research into what other sellers are doing that are successful.

-So once you have that incorporate these keywords into your profile with your story, and trust me you’ll be golden.
+So once you have incorporated these keywords into your profile with your story, then trust me you’ll be golden.

 If you want to have a look at how all this deploys to look, have a look here:

-Next there are ways to increase your audience reach which I’ll write about more if this post ends up being helpful to people, LOL What if it turns out I wrote this this for an hour and no body read it
+Next, there are ways to increase your audience reach which I’ll write about more if this post ends up being helpful to people, LOL What if it turns out I wrote this for an hour and nobody read it ????